nleaf/nleaf.github.io/_posts/2015-05-26-new-slim-line-2-0-cages-great-space-and-cost-savings.md

 ---
-title: 'New Slim-Line 2.0 Cages = Great Space and Cost Savings'
+title: New Slim-Line 2.0 Cages = Great Space and Cost Savings
 date: Tue, 26 May 2015 14:11:09 +0000
-draft: false
-tags: [Data Centers, Ed Dzurko]
+tags:
+- Colocation
+author: Ed Dzurko

 ---
 New Slim-Line 2.0 Cages = Great Space and Cost Savings
 ------------------------------------------------------